jonrau1/CodeArtifactVulnScanner/README.md

 5. If a software vulnerability is found, a finding containing information about the CVE, CVSS metadata, the software, and the owning Repository is created in the Security Hub tenant.

-6. If configured, the Purging Engine within the Lambda Function invoked in Step 3 will remove the vulnerable package from CodeArtifact and an Informational finding will be created in Security Hub noting this.
+6. **WARNING THIS STEP WILL CHANGE SOON!** If configured, the Purging Engine within the Lambda Function invoked in Step 3 will remove the vulnerable package from CodeArtifact and an Informational finding will be created in Security Hub noting this.

 ### Distributed Deployment (Multi-Account / Multi-Region)